ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 }
 ```

-Note the new dragGesture variable, it's attached to the `RealityView`.
+Note the new `dragGesture` variable, it's attached to the `RealityView`.

 If you try and drag the cube, nothing will happen, why?...

-The cube has not been told that it can be interacted with, and to do that, we need to use `components`
+The cube has not been told that it can be interacted with, and to do that, we can use `components`.

 ## Creating a Component <a name="component"></a>

-An `Entity` can have a collection of `Components`, which are effectively traits that the entity has, for example
+An `Entity` can have a collection of `Components`,I think of them as traits that the entity has, for example:

 An `Entity` can have the `HoverEffectComponent` which RealityView interprets as highlighting the `Entity` when it is hovered over, whether that by via a mouse, or gaze.

-In order for the `Cube` to be `Selectable` we need to add the `InputTargetComponent`, let's update the code:
+In order for the `Cube` to be `Selectable` we need to add the `InputTargetComponent`, and `CollisionComponent`, let's update the code:

 ```swift
 import RealityKit